Regulations and Procedures

-This section covers specific policies of the Computer Science Department and makes reference to some of the most important governing policies and procedure of the Graduate School, http://www.luc.edu/gradschool/academics_policies.shtml, but this Computer Science Handbook does not attempt to duplicate the statement of all Graduate School policies.
+This section covers specific policies of the Computer Science Department and refers to some of the most important governing policies and procedure of the Graduate School, http://www.luc.edu/gradschool/academics_policies.shtml, but this Computer Science Handbook does not attempt to duplicate the statement of all Graduate School policies.

 The Graduate School takes deadlines very seriously.
 All Graduate School key academic and administrative deadlines and starting dates are listed at http://www.luc.edu/gradschool/key_dates.shtml.